UniVert

 UniVert S, 1kN and 10kN

-Achieve forces up to 10kN.
+Achieve forces up to 10kN with our universal material testing machine.
 All systems are compatible with fluid baths, imaging, non-contact strain measurement, and auxiliary axes for shear, torsion, or pressure.

 Fluid Baths